verified-software-lab/sc4drf/README.md

 **llov:** there are 88 programs from the DataRaceBench suite (unedited) and the 20 additional programs.
-All 108 experiments should run by typing `./run-all.sh`.
+All 108 experiments should run by typing `./run-all.sh` inside the `sc4drf/experiments/llov` folder.
 For the DRB tests, LLOV obtains the correct result on all but DRB140, DRB052, DRB054, and DRB069.
 For the 20 additional tests, LLOV produces the wrong answer on the following: